 - Article 18.
-If it is deemed educationally beneficial, the GSHS may regard credits acquired by completing class subjects in the curriculum of other graduate schools (including foreign graduate schools) prior to being admitted to the GSHS (including credits acquired as a credit auditor) as those acquired by completing class subjects offered by the GSHS. - (2) The number of credits that may be regarded as acquired pursuant to the provisions of the preceding paragraph, other than credits acquired at the GSHS (including those acquired as a credit auditor), and, except in the case of a school transfer, shall not exceed 15 credits; provided, however, that in the case of a student in the Division of Professional Development for Teachers and School Leaders, that number of credits, together with those regarded as acquired under Paragraphs 1 and 2 of the preceding article, shall not exceed 22 credits, and in the case of a student in the Law School, that number of credits with those credits for the class subjects specified in the note of Appended Table 4 included therein shall not exceed 36 credits (or nine credits if the student is a student with previous law-learning experience as defined in Article 24, Paragraph 2). - (3) The number of credits that may be regarded as acquired at the GSHS (excluding the Division of Professional Development for Teachers and School Leaders and the Law School) in accordance with the provisions of Article 17 and the preceding paragraph shall not exceed 20 credits in total. - (4) The approval of already acquired credits pursuant to the provisions of the preceding three paragraphs shall be as provided for in the Hiroshima University By-Laws Regarding Approval of Previously Acquired Credits (April 1, 2004; approved by the Vice President (Education/Students)). - (5) In relation to the Law School, if a student already has sufficient practical experience at the time of admission, and if the GSHS deems it appropriate after evaluating such practical experience, etc., the student may be permitted to take basic law subjects in lieu of, among the class subjects categorized as extended/optional subjects, those deemed equivalent to the practical experience, etc., and the number of credits for such basic law subjects may be included in the number of his/her credits for extended/optional subjects (the upper limit of credits that may be included as such shall be four credits).
+If it is deemed educationally beneficial, the GSHS may regard credits acquired by completing class subjects in the curriculum of other graduate schools (including foreign graduate schools) prior to being admitted to the GSHS (including credits acquired as a credit auditor) as those acquired by completing class subjects offered by the GSHS. - (2) The number of credits that may be regarded as acquired pursuant to the provisions of the preceding paragraph, other than credits acquired at the GSHS (including those acquired as a credit auditor), and, except in the case of a school transfer, shall not exceed 15 credits (in the case of a student in the Division of Professional Development for Teachers and School Leaders, that number of credits, together with those regarded as acquired under Paragraphs 1 and 2 of the preceding article, shall not exceed 22 credits, and in the case of a student in the Law School, that number of credits, together with those regarded as acquired under Paragraphs 1 and 2 of the preceding article, shall not exceed 35 credits (in the case of a student who has enrolled in the Law School after completing the accredited Coordinated Introductory Law Programs or a person recognized by the GSHS as having the same academic knowledge as such a person, the number of credits acquired by completing class subjects at a law school accredited for coordination prior to being admitted to the GSHS shall not exceed 51 credits, together with credits regarded as acquired under Paragraphs 1 and 2 of the preceding article). - (3) The number of credits that may be regarded as acquired at the GSHS (excluding the Division of Professional Development for Teachers and School Leaders and the Law School) in accordance with the provisions of Article 17 and the preceding paragraph shall not exceed 20 credits in total. - (4) The approval of already acquired credits pursuant to the provisions of the preceding three paragraphs shall be as provided for in the Hiroshima University By-Laws Regarding Approval of Previously Acquired Credits (April 1, 2004; approved by the Vice President (Education/Students)). - (5) In relation to the Law School, if a student already has sufficient practical experience at the time of admission, and if the GSHS deems it appropriate after evaluating such practical experience, etc., the student may be permitted to take basic law subjects in lieu of, among the class subjects categorized as extended/advanced subjects (excluding compulsory elective subjects), those deemed equivalent to the practical experience, etc., and the number of credits for such basic law subjects may be included in the number of his/her credits for extended/advanced subjects (the upper limit of credits that may be included as such shall be four credits).